Microsoft can move ahead with record $69 billion acquisition of Activision Blizzard, judge rules

 “I don't think we won,” Weingarten responded, saying there was no evidence that the “hastily agreed to” contracts would sufficiently protect the market.

+Shares of Activision Blizzard Inc. jumped more than 11% Tuesday on the ruling, a high for the year.

 A number of other countries and the European Union have approved the Activision Blizzard takeover, but it still faces opposition from the U.K.'s Competition and Markets Authority.
-Microsoft is appealing the British regulator's move to block the deal and a tribunal hearing on that is set to begin later this month.
+The company was set to challenge that decision at tribunal hearing scheduled for later this month but the FTC's ruling appeared to have forced a rethink.

+The Competition and Markets Authority and Microsoft said they jointly applied to put the hearing on hold, saying a “stay of litigation” would be in the public interest while they work out a way to resolve their differences so that the deal can go ahead.

+“We stand ready to consider any proposals from Microsoft to restructure the transaction in a way that would address the concerns” outlined in the merger decision, the CMA said in a prepared statement.

 Canadian regulators are also investigating the transaction and have concluded it is “likely to result” in preventing or lessening competition on gaming consoles, subscription services and cloud-based gaming, according to a letter to Microsoft filed in the U.S. case late last month.